 At this point, I feel like I should add a disclaimer.
 I am in no way fishing for compliments on how thin I am, that I look great, or any of the other things a lot of girls expect to hear when they start in on the “OMG, I need to lose so much weight!”.
 I know that I’m not over weight.
 I know that I was pretty underweight for a very long time, and that wasn’t healthy, either.
 I do know that I don’t feel great about myself right now, and that I shouldn’t feel like hell after I eat.
 And that’s why I’m doing something about it.

 Just about a year ago, I was waiting in line at a bookstore, and there was a display next to me for Tim Ferriss’ 4 Hour Body book.
 I bought it, read it cover to cover, and it made sense to me.
 Some of it, at least.
 There was so way I was going to start taking ice cold showers, and I’m not all that interested in tripling my testosterone or gaining huge amounts of muscle mass.
+It’s worth understanding the symptoms of low testosterone and finding the ways to prevent it.
 That aside, The Slow Carb Diet plan was smart.
 It excludes sugars, fruits, and grains, and encourages meals consisting solely of proteins, greens, and legumes.
 It also has included in it one Cheat Day a week, where you should binge on whatever you want.
 It claims that not only will this one day a week prevent you from cheating the rest of the week, but by spiking your caloric intake, your metabolic rate won’t slow to the reduced diet, thus always burning more fat.

 I ate myself so stupid on Cheat Days that I threw up more than once, and had massive food hangovers the following day.
 It was a double edged sword.
 On one side, it really showed me how what I ingest really, truly affects my well-being in every sense.
 I’d be groggy, bloated, and have a headache.
 On the flip side, it gave me a terrible mentality of “well, I could just have a little mini-cheat right now”.